rwxrob/notes/Quarterly Kubernetes  upgrade and review.md

 	- Are there any breaking changes or deprecations?
 		- Documented changes
 		- Undocumented changes (source code diff perhaps)
+	- Can this be done as in-place upgrade?
 - Build new cluster and k8sapps versions and test for breakages
 	- Spin up a new sandbox cluster at targeted version with existing core k8sapps (kubespray)
 	- Validate that core k8sapps are working (regression test scripts, benchmarking, etc.)